albertattard/blog/_posts/2015-11-07-compress-large-text-data-in-table.md

           statement.setBinaryStream(1, new ByteArrayInputStream(baos.toByteArray()));
 ```

 The data is compressed every time before writing it into the table to simulate a production environment.
 One understands that compression will increase in the time required as additional processing is required.
 On the other hand, such approach writes fewer data to the disk which should improve the write time and compensate for the time lost during compression.
 Unfortunately, this approach is quite slow and the compression takes far longer than what is saved from writing fewer data to the disk.
-Inserting a thousand records of the long text play, Shakespeare's Hamlet, into the table after compressing each instance takes more than 19 seconds.
+Inserting a thousand records of the long text play, Shakespeare''s Hamlet, into the table after compressing each instance takes more than 19 seconds.
 Reading such data is slower too as it needs more than 2 seconds.
 This approach reduced the space required by more than half, but it takes more to process.
 In summary, this approach trades time with space.
 You need less space on disk but requires further processing time.

 ### LZ4